Lake Nokomis: History

 The main beach along the northwest side has a restaurant, concessions, restrooms, and a variety of rental equipment, along with a playground.
 The smaller beach on the northeast side has no concessions but does have portable toilets.
 The lake bed drops off suddenly beyond the designated swimming areas, prompting a surprising and potentially dangerous environment for anyone swimming outside the ropes.
 This was cited as a contributing factor in the drowning death of an area teen in July 2006 at the beach.

 Lake Nokomis has been the site of one of the more distinctive activities in the Minneapolis Aquatennial celebration, the "Milk Carton Boat Race," from 1983 to 2000, although that event was relocated back to Bde Maka Ska in 2001.
 It is also home to the Life Time Fitness triathlon each July, and numerous other races on summer weekends.

 Up until 1998, the lake was noted for having a number of very large and old trees which spanned several feet in diameter along the east shore, but these were uprooted in 1998 when a severe storm with high winds moved through the area.

+Since 2007 the United States pond hockey championships take place every winter on Lake Nokomis.